sparkflows/sparkflows-docs/docs/installation-upgrading/Python-integration.rst

 Python-integration
 ==================

-In this page it Explain How to setup python 3 & virtual environment.
+It Explain how to setup python 3,virtual environment & other package required to run pyspark workflows.

 Install Python 3
 -----------------